 Based on the Yfull the I and J separated from each other 42000 years ago.
 Which is consistent with the archaeological dates we have.

-And finally the Upper Paleolithic samples from Western Georgia are very unusual.
+And finally, the Upper Paleolithic samples from Western Georgia are very unusual.
 They are quite different from post-LGM period Caucasian hunter-gathers (CHG).
 Those Caucasian Upper Paleolithic samples have lot shared alleles with Anatolian hunter gatherers and farmers.
-But even more surprising they had shared alleles with WHG that didn't existed yet at that period.
-Also they had shared alleles with Eastern European Upper Paleolithic samples like Kostenki14 and Vestonoce cluster, the aforementioned Gravettian culture.
+But even more surprising they had shared alleles with WHG that didn't exist yet at that period.
+Also, they had shared alleles with Eastern European Upper Paleolithic samples like Kostenki14 and Vestonice cluster, the aforementioned Gravettian culture.

 This situation make sense given the common origins of J and I. We could expect that in the deep past they were coming from a population with similar autosomes.